Truck Accidents

 • 742 involving semi-trailer trucks and other heavy trucks resulted in injury

 These numbers, although alarming, are not out of the ordinary.
-The same DOT data found that, over the past five years, the rate of injuries and fatalities caused by large trucks has remained relatively level in Nebraska.
+The same DOT data found that, over the past five years, the rate of injuries and fatalities caused by large trucks has remained relatively low in Nebraska.

 Who Is Liable for a Truck Accident?

-In fact, there could be several liable parties.
+There could be several liable parties.
 The first step in determining who is liable for an accident is identifying how the crash occurred and whether any individual, company, or entity was negligent.

-At Carlson & Blakeman, LLP, we thoroughly investigate truck accident claims using proven, scientific methods to determine the cause.
+At Carlson & Blakeman, LLP, we thoroughly investigate truck accident claims using proven scientific methods to determine the cause.
 Some common causes of truck accidents include:

 By determining the cause of the crash, our Nebraska and Iowa truck accident attorneys can identify the liable party.
 Often, the trucking company itself is liable, even when the truck driver or another employee caused the collision.
 This is because employers are generally responsible for the conduct of their employees while those employees are “on the clock.”